Osama bin Laden: Bush administration

-The Washington Post also reported that the CIA unit composed of special operations paramilitary forces dedicated to capturing bin Laden was shut down in late 2005.
+The Washington Post also reported that the CIA unit composed of special operations paramilitary forces dedicated to capturing Bin Laden was shut down in late 2005.

-US and Afghanistan forces raided the mountain caves in Tora Bora between 14–16 August 2007.
+U.S. and Afghanistan forces raided the mountain caves in Tora Bora between 14 and 16 August 2007.
 The military was drawn to the area after receiving intelligence of a pre-Ramadan meeting held by al-Qaeda members.
-After killing dozens of al-Qaeda and Taliban members, they did not find either Osama bin Laden or Ayman al-Zawahiri.
+After killing dozens of al-Qaeda and Taliban members, they did not find either Bin Laden or al-Zawahiri.